 Amsterdam is the capital and the largest city in terms of inhabitants in the Kingdom of the Netherlands.
 The city was founded on October 27, 1275.
 The oldest building in Amsterdam is the Begijnhof, built in 1425.

 A total of 8.863 buildings stand as witnesses of the 16th, 17th and 18th centuries in the city area.
-The city has been a UNESCO World Heritage Site since August 2010.
+The fortifications of Amsterdam and the canals built in the 17th century have long been UNESCO World Heritage Sites.

 Amsterdam - Koningsplein